(Re)Enter, Stage Door

 Because of those design logistics, the Stage Door obviously can’t be used on nights when the Orpheum is booked.
 Christensen estimates he’ll be booking one or two concerts there a month, with a mix of lounge nights and private events filling the gaps.
 The capacity is 300, but Christensen doesn’t expect to lure any shows away from small- to mid-sized venues like The Frequency or the High Noon Saloon.

 "We are not looking to be direct competition to any established rooms in town, and will not have the volume of events to be considered as such,” he says.
 “The Stage Door gives our business some added flexibility and offers a new unique intimate experience for both our patrons and clients.”
 It also gives Live Nation a new addition to its catalogue of local venues.
-Earlier this year, the company began partnering with Liquid Nightclub owner Michael Hierl to handle the majority of show bookings at the University Avenue venue’s two performance spaces.
+Earlier this year, the company began partnering with Liquid Nightclub owner Michael Hierl to handle show bookings at the University Avenue venue’s two performance spaces.
 As part of the arrangement, Liquid advertises shows at the Orpheum.

 “They’re particularly adept at reaching the college demo[graphic],” says Christensen of Liquid.
 “It's good to have like-minded partners in the market who care about expanding the musical choices available to people in town.”